 Brisket is a tough cut, and as such, was traditionally inexpensive.
 In fact, it was often discarded.
 Eventually, people caught on that it’s tender and delicious when cooked low and slow.
 Despite its recent popularity, it’s still an economical cut.

 Where on the Cow does Brisket Come From?

+Where does brisket come from on a cow?
 This enormous cut of beef comes from the breast of the cow, or what you might call the pecs.
 Specifically, it’s located behind the foreshank and beneath the first five ribs.
 Despite that, brisket never comes with any bone attached.